Point of Sale

 Micro may be in their name, but smaller doesn’t mean weaker.
 Unburdened by their size, craft brewers recognize they are more agile than the competition, giving them the ability to spot trends in the marketplace and quickly respond to them.
 Using grassroots marketing like Facebook, Twitter, and Instagram they can speak to their demographic directly.

-Craft beer customers and microbrewery enthusiasts are known for valuing innovation and uniqueness, and microbreweries hit the mark by offering more than just tasty and unusual craft beer.
+Craft beer customers and microbrewery enthusiasts are known for valuing innovation and uniqueness, and microbreweries hit the mark by offering more than just tasty and unusual craft beer and cider brands.
 They innovate and create by keeping their ear to the ground and swiftly reacting to new trends, consumer demand, and changes in design and technology.
 Smaller breweries have room to experiment, basing their creations on creative inspiration as opposed to long, arduous market research.
 They are free to innovate and test.

 Microbreweries are not afraid to offer alternatives to mainstream big-brand options, because the beer is good, very good and they care about their product with a passion.
 They got into the business to make an impact- to share their creations with the world, and the quality of their creations are what make them stand out in the marketplace.